QuirkyCort/IoTy/README.md

 ...to the top of your code.
 This will cause program execution to pause until you have connected to your device.

+**WARNING** Do not use "wait for connection" if you are not using Bluetooth mode.